 Kids Are Resilient

-I know the nerves are kicking in and the kids are a bit fed up with the whole revision malarkey, but on the ‘big days’, I find the vast majority (with some exceptions) of the kids are excited and happy the day has finally arrived.
+I know the nerves are kicking in and the kids are a bit fed up with the whole revision malarkey, but on the test days, I find the vast majority (with some exceptions) of kids are excited and happy the day has finally arrived.

 Good Dry Run

-If the child is relying on achieving a good score in the GL test, doing the AQE test first could act as a good dry run so that the child will get a feel of how it is going to be to, get up on a Saturday, get breakfast, go to a unknown test centre and sit down and do a test.
+In many ways, doing the AQE test first could act as a good dry run so that the child will get a feel of how it is going to be to get up on a Saturday, get breakfast, go to a unknown test centre and sit down and do a test.

 Regret Something You Did, Not Something You Didn’t

-Admittedly, there are a couple of parents who I’ve met in the past that did regret doing putting their child in for all the tests, because their child did well in the GL anyway and so they deemed this superfluous, but there are more parents I know who regretted not putting their child forward for both because their child didn’t do as well as excepted or their circumstances changed.
+Admittedly, there are some parents who I’ve met in the past that did regret doing putting their child in for all the tests, because their child did well in the GL anyway and so they deemed this superfluous; but there are more parents I know who regretted not putting their child forward for both because their child didn’t do as well as excepted or their circumstances changed.

 Good Backup If Change In Circumstances

 At a recent event I heard the story of a child from Enniskillen who sat the GL test and did really well but a year later their family moved to Derry/Londonderry and couldn’t get into the local grammar as that school actually wanted an AQE score.
-Maybe worth thinking about.

 Applying For The AQE Test